amireddym/AED-Assignment3/README.md

 3. Course ratings by employment.
 4.

+Dashboards :
+1. Popular courses by Semester
+2. Popular professor by rating and by Student enrollment

 Final Thoughts:
 1. Placement percentage + Avg income + Average (rating of company*no of students placed in it) ---- Education quality assesment.